zalapeach/terraform/azure/003_storage_account/README.md

 Creation of a storage account in azure using terraform

-# List of resource created
+# List of resources created

 * A resource group called `resourceGroup003`.
 * A random string of 8 characters.